Boffin: World War II

 "Lesser Back Room Bird", which are quite inappropriate to the military scene.'
 Henry Tizard has also been regarded as the prototypical boffin.

 An article published in 'The Journal' on 5 Dec 1969 attributed the origin of the term in reference to citizen scientists to Betty and Jack Rayner who were employed as scientist by the RAF in the summer of 1943 to support the war effort.
-An RAF colleague who liked to give Dicken's character names to his colleagues gave Betty the nickname Mrs. Boffin, and so Jack became known as Mr. Boffin.
+An RAF colleague who liked to give Dickens' character names to his colleagues gave Betty the nickname Mrs. Boffin, and so Jack became known as Mr. Boffin.

 According to the Daily Herald, "backroom boys known throughout the services of the United Nations [were known] as `Boffins`.
 [It] should be considered a badge of honour."

 On VJ Day the Daily Herald reported: ”This is `Boffins Day` because for the first time it is permissible to tell something of the war saga of the backroom boys known throughout the services of the United Nations as `Boffins`.
-It is a dramatic and romantic story of a battle of wits, brains and inventive genius between the scientists of the United Nations and those of the enemy and the United Nations Team won hands down. … Theirs was the best kept secret of the war they were conducting what had been aptly described as the very heart of the United Nations war effort.”
+It is a dramatic and romantic story of a battle of wits, brains and inventive genius between the scientists of the United Nations and those of the enemy and the United Nations Team won hands down. ...
+Theirs was the best kept secret of the war they were conducting what had been aptly described as the very heart of the United Nations war effort.”